Craig Rosebraugh: Activism

 Rosebraugh resigned his position as spokesperson on September 5, 2001, believing that a refocusing of strategies and tactics needed to occur to fully promote justice in the United States.

 Despite the seizure of his computer equipment; searches of his business, person, and home; grand jury investigations; FBI and ATF questioning; facing years in prison and hundreds of death threats; he did not reveal the identities of members of the Earth Liberation Front and Animal Liberation Front movements.

-Rosebraugh's first book, "The Logic of Political Violence: Lessons in Reform and Revolution" was published in 2003 and is a comparison study between the use of non-violence and politically motivated violence in historical justice struggles.
-His second book, "Burning Rage of a Dying Planet: Speaking for the Earth Liberation Front" was published in 2004 and is a memoir of his time speaking on behalf of the Earth Liberation Front.
-In 2009, Rosebraugh was the contributing editor of the book, "This Country Must Change: Essays on the Necessity of Revolution in the U.S.A.," a compilation of essays from prominent political prisoners and activists in the United States.
+Rosebraugh's first book, The Logic of Political Violence: Lessons in Reform and Revolution was published in 2003 and is a comparison study between the use of non-violence and politically motivated violence in historical justice struggles.
+His second book, Burning Rage of a Dying Planet: Speaking for the Earth Liberation Front was published in 2004 and is a memoir of his time speaking on behalf of the Earth Liberation Front.
+In 2009, Rosebraugh was the contributing editor of the book, This Country Must Change: Essays on the Necessity of Revolution in the U.S.A., a compilation of essays from prominent political prisoners and activists in the United States.

 In the Summer of 2009, the first issue of his magazine, Resistance: Journal of the Earth Liberation Movement, was released.
 The magazine covers the actions and discusses the philosophy and tactics of earth liberation groups, such as the ELF and ALF.

 Also in 2009, Rosebraugh co-formed Responsible Education and Media (R.E.M.), a non-profit organization in Los Angeles combining art and entertainment with a factual analysis of social and political issues impacting the global community to promote global justice.
 The group's projects have included full-page information advertisements in Los Angeles and Phoenix, Arizona newspapers railing against the use of ammonia in the nation's meat supply and Arizona Senate Bill 1070, the controversial immigration law.

 Restaurant owner

 In January 2004, with the financial backing of his parents, Rosebraugh opened Calendula, then Portland's only all-vegan and organic restaurant.
-The restaurant was named one of the best vegetarian restaurants in North America in 2004 by Veg News Magazine.
+The restaurant was named one of the best vegetarian restaurants in North America in 2004 by VegNews Magazine.
 He was criticized in the local press for his treatment of his employees and for failing to adhere to principles he had espoused.
 Employees that he fired joined the Industrial Workers of the World (IWW) which organized a boycott of the restaurant.
 Rosebraugh spent $3,000 to defend himself in ads in the local alternative press.
 Other employees came to Rosebraugh's defense, accusing the IWW union as misguided and "barking up the wrong tree."
 He closed the restaurant in September 2004, and reopened it for a short time in December of that year.
 The restaurant closed for the final time during the final months of 2005.